BrzoskwiPK/MVCProject/README.md

 #### Authentication

 Once user starts the application, he'll be able to see a main page, where he can authenticate to see the content.
-User goes through a form with a validation, and if he passed correct credentials -> he will get access to the service.
+User goes through a form with a validation, and if he provides correct credentials -> he will get access to the service.

 ![mainPage](https://user-images.githubusercontent.com/101000424/212485901-100e0fd4-23b7-4792-ad18-2ad6aaeb1105.png)